German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 If possible, you want to crate train your German Shepherd puppy starting the first night you bring them home.

 Otherwise, you are just putting off the introduction of the crate.
-And you are likely to be listening to a crying puppy all night anyway because everything is so new.
+And you will likely listen to a crying puppy all night anyway because everything is so new.

 According to the American Kennel Club (AKC), adult German Shepherd dogs can easily grow to weigh 90 pounds and stand more than two feet tall!

-If the idea of having to share your bed later with an enormous, shedding, snoring canine doesn’t sound appealing, don’t let your little puppy share your bed now.
+If the idea of sharing your bed later with an enormous, shedding, snoring canine doesn’t sound appealing, don’t let your little puppy share your bed now.

 Persisting with crate training can pay off if you know what to do.